rkimura21/load-balancing/README.md

 ## Background

 This is some text.
 Talk about different strategies, locks, workload (i.e. what the different parameters are).
-Talk about the different tests and experiments.
+Talk about the different tests and experiments!

 ## Setup and Usage